 - Other factors.

 If the rear driver is not driving cautiously, including speeding, the rear driver may be liable for the accident.
-If the other driver pulls into moving traffic across multiple lanes, without signaling, or crosses a solid yellow line, the driver who was rear-ended could be liable for the accident.
+If the other driver pulls into moving traffic across multiple lanes, without signaling (a violation of Vehicle Code 22107), or crosses a solid yellow line, the driver who was rear-ended could be liable for the accident.

 Left Turns, U-Turns, and Right-of-Way

-Another cause of a rear-end collision could be another driver turning left in front of oncoming traffic or making an illegal U-turn.
+Another cause of a rear-end collision could be another driver turning left in front of oncoming traffic or making an illegal U-turn (violating Vehicle Code 22100.5).
 Under California's “Right-of-Way” laws, the driver intending to turn left or complete a U-turn shall yield the right-of-way to all vehicles approaching from the opposite direction until the turn can be made with reasonable safety.8

 A driver who is attempting to make a left turn must make sure no oncoming vehicles are close enough to be considered a hazard before crossing traffic, including making a U-turn.
 If a driver makes a left turn without yielding to oncoming traffic and is hit, the turning driver may be negligent and could be liable for the damages and injuries.9